top of page

 Stop dealing with peeling coatings—choose a floor that’s built to last!

+When it comes to concrete flooring, many people assume epoxy and polished concrete are the same—but they couldn’t be more different.
 Epoxy is a coating that sits on top of the concrete surface.
 While it may look great at first, it is prone to chipping, peeling, and delaminating over time, especially in high-traffic areas like garages, warehouses, and commercial spaces.
+Polished concrete, on the other hand, is not a coating.
+It is a process that grinds and refines the actual concrete slab, creating a smooth, durable surface that becomes part of the floor itself.

 Why Epoxy Floors Fail: